demisto/content-docs/docs/integrations/context-standards-recommended.md

       }
     ],
-    "ChangePasswordAtNextLogin": "BOOL, Whether this account should change its password at the next login", "IsInternal": "BOOL, Whether this account is internal or external to the organization" }
+    "ChangePasswordAtNextLogin": "BOOL, Whether this account should change its password at the next login", "IsInternal": "BOOL, Whether this account is internal or external to the organization", "Manager": {
+      "Email": "STRING, The email address of the manager.", "DisplayName": "STRING, The display name of the manager."
+    },
+    "RiskLevel": "STRING, The risk level associated with the account.
+This could be 'LOW', 'MED' or 'HIGH'.", }
 ```